Planning Maps / Areas / Lismore / Lismore Heights

 Is Lismore Heights flood-prone?

-Very little of Lismore Heights carries a mapped flood overlay.
+Flood mapping covers Lismore Heights and none of the suburb falls within a mapped flood overlay.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Lismore Heights bushfire-prone?